 Alarmingly, individuals from the meta-analysis adhering to a gluten-free diet were still unknowingly ingesting 3 to 7 times the 50 mg of gluten per day that the study's authors considered safe for adults with celiac to consume Note, children 4-12 were inadvertently eating the highest levels of gluten on average while on a gluten-free diet in the study.

-Depending on the (small sample size) studies available, 10 mg - 50 mg of gluten per day seems to be generally considered tolerable for adults with celiac to consume (see the National Institute of Health's Health Hazard Assessment for those with Celiac Disease), although beyond that, researchers still do not understand the full spectrum of toxicity caused by smaller amounts of gluten ingested in individuals.
+Depending on the (small sample size) studies available, 10 mg of gluten per day is at this time generally considered to be the tolerable threshold for adults with celiac to consume (see the National Institute of Health's Health Hazard Assessment for those with Celiac Disease), although beyond that, researchers still do not understand the full spectrum of toxicity caused by smaller amounts of gluten ingested in individuals.
 The recent (large sample size) meta analysis referenced above seems to indicate it may not be too hard to get to that upper safe threshold of gluten just from cross contamination or similar unintended gluten consumption.
 (1)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4766553/

 Determination of gluten consumption in celiac disease patients on a gluten-free diet